 Jason Workmaster focuses his practice on government contracts-related litigation, including contract claims and disputes, bid protests, and civil False Claims Act (FCA) cases.
 He has represented a host of clients in these types of cases before the boards of contract appeals, the U.S. Court of Federal Claims (COFC), the Government Accountability Office (GAO), and U.S. District Court.
 He also routinely assists clients in responding to government audits and investigations.
-Chambers USA has recognized Mr. Workmaster for his government contracts expertise, noting that clients say he takes "the time to understand our business and his legal advice is tailored to our needs and particular issues" and that a "key strength… is his ability to explain very complicated regulatory and legal subjects in lay person's terms to ensure his client is well informed and can therefore make sound decisions."
+Chambers USA has recognized Mr. Workmaster for his government contracts expertise, noting that clients say he takes "the time to understand our business and his legal advice is tailored to our needs and particular issues" and that a "key strength… is his ability to talk to business people with clarity about complex legal issues."

 A former partner in the highly-regarded McKenna Long & Aldridge government contracts practice, Mr. Workmaster is also recognized as an expert on a wide range of substantive government contracting issues – including cost allowability, the Cost Accounting Standards (CAS), contract funding, defective pricing, requests for equitable adjustment, contingency contracting, the General Services Administration (GSA) Schedules program, and the Trade Agreements Act (TAA).
 In addition, he is a recognized leader on FCA issues and has appeared on NBC's The TODAY Show and Canadian TV's National News to discuss the highly publicized FCA case against the cyclist Lance Armstrong.

 - Representing contractors before the COFC, the Armed Services Board of Contract Appeals (ASBCA) and the Federal Aviation Administration's Office of Dispute Resolution for Acquisition (ODRA) in complex contract disputes involving cost allowability, CAS, defective pricing, terminations for convenience, requests for equitable adjustment, and contingency contracting.

 - Representing contractors in COFC, GAO, and state and local bid protests challenging, or defending, agency award decisions.

 - Representing contractors in stay override cases before the COFC.

 - Defending contractors in U.S. District Court in FCA cases involving icost allowability, defective pricing, timekeeping, and small business issues.

 - Representing contractors in size protests before the Small Business Administration (SBA).